 “Come on.”
 Cyial urged, taking Sairek by the hand again and guiding him towards the exit where Nayleen and Varhi were watching them, waiting.

 Sairek sighed, following Cyial’s lead until they reached the others, where Cyial released him and he stepped forward and off the small set of metallic stairs that expanded when the hatch door opened.
-“Remember, let me do the talking, don’t say anything unless I give you a signal, or unless directly spoken to.
-Even then, look to me first.”
+“Remember, let me do the talking, don’t say anything unless I give you a signal, or unless directly spoken to by me.”
 Sairek reminded them.
 The others nodded.

 To Varhi, the scene was the same as the day previous, as multiple soldiers stepped forward to greet them.